What is the Amsterdam Light Festival 2026 theme Legacy about?

 The canal cruise perspective offers unobstructed views impossible from crowded canal-side viewing points.
 You can appreciate the full scale of larger installations and notice subtle details in the interplay between light, water, and historic architecture.
 The reflections in the canal water create a mirror world that doubles the visual impact, making each artwork appear to extend infinitely into the depths below.

-The Amsterdam Light Festival runs from 27 November 2026 to 18 January 2027, with optimal viewing during the darker evening hours between 17:00 and 23:00.
+The Amsterdam Light Festival 2026 runs from 27 November 2026 to 18 January 2027, with the lights switching on at 16:30 from 27 November through 4 January, and at 17:00 from 5 January through 18 January.
+The festival is open until 23:00 on Wednesdays through Saturdays, and until 22:00 on Sundays through Tuesdays, with extended hours daily until 23:00 during the Christmas holiday period.
+On New Year’s Eve the lights go off at 21:00.
 The complete festival route covers approximately 6 kilometres through Amsterdam’s historic canal ring, including the Herengracht, Keizersgracht, and Prinsengracht, with installations strategically positioned at key viewing points throughout the network.

-Planning your amsterdam light event experience requires considering both weather and crowd patterns.
+Planning your Amsterdam Light Festival 2026 experience requires considering both weather and crowd patterns.
 Weekday evenings typically offer more peaceful viewing conditions, whilst weekend cruises provide a livelier atmosphere.
-The winter months can be cold, making heated or covered boat options particularly appealing for comfortable viewing of the full 75-90 minute route.
+The winter months can be cold, making heated or covered boat options particularly appealing for comfortable viewing of the full 75 to 90 minute route.

 Multiple departure points serve different areas of the city, with convenient access from Centraal Station area providing easy connections for international visitors.
 Early booking is essential as this popular annual amsterdam light festival boat tour sells out quickly.
-Consider departure times carefully – earlier cruises around sunset offer dramatic lighting transitions, whilst later departures provide the full impact of the installations against the dark winter sky.
+Consider departure times carefully: earlier cruises around sunset offer dramatic lighting transitions as the Legacy installations gradually come to life, whilst later departures after 19:00 provide the full visual impact of the artworks against the dark winter sky.

 For the complete Legacy experience, we offer three carefully curated amsterdam light festival boat tour options departing from our convenient Centraal Station location.
-Whether you prefer our authentic open boat experience, our drinks-included cruise, or our comfortable covered classical boat, each 75-90 minute journey covers the complete festival route.
-For personalised advice about the best cruise option for your visit, contact our team who can help you plan the perfect Legacy-themed evening on Amsterdam’s historic waterways.
+Whether you prefer our authentic open boat experience, our drinks-included cruise, or our comfortable covered classical boat, each 75 to 90 minute journey covers the complete festival route through all the major Legacy installations on the Herengracht, Keizersgracht, and Prinsengracht.
+For personalised advice about the best cruise option for your group, whether you are visiting as a couple, family, or with friends, contact our team who can help you plan the perfect Legacy-themed evening on Amsterdam’s historic waterways.

 Frequently Asked Questions